catppuccin/obsidian/CONTRIBUTING.md

 + Enable the snippet in Obsidian's settings
 + In Obsidian, turn off any snippets or theme currently in use
 + Make liberal use of the development tools in Obsidian (`cmd+opt+i` or `ctrl+shift+i`)

+To compile the sass files for a pull review, run `sass scss/main.scss theme.css`.

 ## CSS for plugins